 ABOUT MARK GROSSMAN:

-Mark is a technology lawyer, negotiator and public speaker.
+Mark is a technology lawyer, negotiator and professional speaker.
 His practice focuses on the negotiation of enterprise IT deals of every kind and advising on numerous other technology related legal issues.
 His clients have ranged from Fortune 100 companies to middle market companies in many diverse industries including car rental, oil and gas, automobile distribution and import, recording label, music distribution, supermarkets, medical billing, insurance, hospitals, technology and digital media.
 He is also an author and frequent speaker on technology, outsourcing, and the art of deal negotiation.

 The Best Lawyers in America (www.bestlawyers.com) named Mark “Lawyer of the Year” for Technology Law in New York City for 2016.
 Each year, Best Lawyers names a single lawyer in each specialty in each community as a “Lawyer of the Year.”
 Those honored have received particularly outstanding ratings in the surveys by their peers by earning a high level of respect for their abilities, professionalism and integrity.
 Further, his peers also selected him to be on the 2015 and 2016 New York Super Lawyers list.
 Super Lawyers are those who were in the top 5% of the vote in a state.